-Banking is a particular pain point for cannabis companies.
-Because the federal government still considers cannabis an illegal Schedule I drug under the Controlled Substances Act, many banks are hesitant to work with cannabis businesses for fear of losing their FDIC status or inviting money laundering charges related to "drug trafficking," despite cannabis’s legal status in many states.
+Banking is a particular pain point for cannabis companies, especially if their business name reflects the industry.
+Because the federal government still considers cannabis an illegal, Schedule I drug under the Controlled Substances Act, many banks are hesitant to work with cannabis businesses for fear of losing their FDIC status or inviting money laundering charges related to drug trafficking, despite cannabis’s legal status in many states.

-"The consumer, whether a patient or adult-use consumer, is getting smarter and doing their own research," he added.
-"When people start asking questions, you need to have those answers.”
+It’s crucial to provide customers with the information they need.
+“The consumer, whether a patient or adult-use consumer, is getting smarter and doing their own research,” Rudder explained.
+“When people start asking questions, you need to have those answers.”